Let's Get to It Tour: Broadcasts and recordings

 Live! (or Live in Dublin for the Australian release) is a video album by Australian singer Kylie Minogue.
 It was recorded during her performance in Dublin on 8 November 1991.
 It was released on 9 April 1992 by EMI internationally and Mushroom in Australia on VHS format only.
 In Japan Alfa Records also issued it on Laserdisc.
 Although they appear on the set list of the tour, "Hand on Your Heart", "Je Ne Sais Pas Pourquoi", "Enjoy Yourself", "Secrets" and "Tears on My Pillow" were cut from the VHS release of the tour.
 "Got to Be Certain", "Finer Feelings" and "I Guess I Like It Like That" were all edited for the video release.
 The editor was Gareth Maynard.

+Track listing

+All songs are written by Mike Stock, Matt Aitken and Pete Waterman, except where noted.